 - It’s totally customizable.
 You can have hundreds of budget categories or just a handful.
 Or you can have several goals or none.
 You can hook Mint.com up with your investment accounts or not.
 It’s basically up to you!

-Read More: Alternatives to Quicken That Are Easy to Use
+Read More: Alternatives to Mint That Are Easy to Use

 Now you know why you should at least check out this service.
 So, let’s talk about the sections you’ll see once you log in.